 Banks and bank holding companies are subject to regulatory capital requirements administered by federal banking agencies.
 Capital adequacy guidelines and, additionally for banks, prompt corrective action regulations, involve quantitative measures of assets, liabilities, and certain off-balance-sheet items calculated under regulatory accounting practices.
 Capital amounts and classifications are also subject to qualitative judgments by regulators.
 Failure to meet capital requirements can initiate regulatory action.
 The final rules implementing Basel Committee on Banking Supervision's capital guidelines for U.S. banks (Basel III rules) became effective for the Company on January 1, 2015 with full compliance with all of the requirements being phased in over a multi-year schedule, and fully phased in by January 1, 2019.
-The net unrealized gain or loss on available-for-sale securities is not included in computing regulatory capital.
-Capital amounts and rations for December 31, 2014 are calculated using Basel I rules.
-Management believes as of December 31, 2015, the Company and Bank meet all capital adequacy requirements to which they are subject.
+The Basel III rules also require banks to maintain a CET1 capital ratio of 6.5%, a total Tier 1 capital ratio of 8%, a total capital ratio of 10% and a leverage ratio of 5% to be deemed "well capitalized" for purposes of certain rules and prompt corrective action requirements.
+The risk-based ratios include a "capital conservation buffer" of 2.5%.
+The new capital conservation buffer requirement is to be phased in beginning in January 2016 at 0.625% of risk-weighted assets and will increase by that amount each year until fully implemented in January 2019.
+An institution would be subject to limitations on certain activities, including payment of dividends, share repurchases and discretionary bonuses to executive officers, if its capital level is below the buffer amount.
+Management believes as of December 31, 2016, the Company and Bank meet all capital adequacy requirements to which they are subject.